Bolivarian Army of Venezuela

 The Bolivarian Army of Venezuela (Ejército Bolivariano), is the land arm of the National Bolivarian Armed Forces of Venezuela.
 Also known as Bolivarian Army (Ejército Bolivariano, EB), its role is to be responsible for land-based operations against external or internal threats that may put the sovereignty of the nation at risk.
 The army is the second largest military branch of Venezuela after the Bolivarian Militia (Milicia Bolivariana, MB).

-Its current commander is Major General José Murga Baptista.
+Its current commander is Major General Johan Alexander Hernández Lárez.
 The army depends directly on the Ministry of Popular Power for Defense, under the orders of the general commander and the president of the Republic in his position as commander in chief of the National Bolivarian Armed Forces.
 It is divided into six combat arms and four commands; operations, logistics, education and Army Aviation.

 The Venezuelan Army marks its birth by its victory in the Battle of Carabobo on 24 June 1821 over the Empire of Spain, which led to the independence of the nation.
 It later contributed to the independence of the present-day countries of Colombia, Ecuador, Panama, Peru, and Bolivia.